lelebus/wcms-onboarding/README.md

 git push
 ```

- - create a copy of the draft file, and name it `v3-selection.ods`
+ - Create a copy of the draft file, and name it `v3-selection.ods`.
- - manually review the matches in the sheet `AUTO (select correct)`
+ - Manually review the matches in the sheet `AUTO (select correct)`:
-   - put a 1 in the field `ok` if the match is correct, otherwise leave it empty or write 0
+   - put a 1 in the field `ok` if the match is correct, otherwise leave it empty or write 0.
  - Commit and push to remote:

 ```bash